Running a food truck business is not easy. It takes time, patience, and the willpower to implement a business strategy and see it through.

 In the early months of 2014, I decided it was time.
 I took the extraordinary step of using a credit card to buy a food truck.
 Since then, we've succeeded; we’ve made some interesting mistakes; and we continue to learn every day.

-3) What are some lessons you’ve learned managing a food truck business?
+3) What are some lessons you’ve learned about managing a food truck business?

 Often, people think that because a food truck is on wheels, it must be easy to roll around to backyard barbecues, parks, and other locations just for the hell of it.